Stay connected with the Church of Scotland

 - Our online Church of Scotland Hymnary allows you to listen to and search the breadth of music available in the Church Hymnary 4th edition (CH4).

 - Our Priority Areas team is running a series of free online Community Check-in events for conversation and worship for their congregations, running between March and June.
 As well as sharing news, they will join together in prayer.
 It will be a time to reflect, be still, connect with God and also with each other.
-You can sign up for the free events on Eventbrite.

 Live-streaming of local church services